SystemsGenetics/kube-runner/README.md

-# KINC-docker
+# docker-tools

-This repository provides resources for running KINC with Kubernetes.
-In particular, this repository provides two Dockerfiles for building a Docker image of KINC based on Ubuntu or CentOS, as well as a script to deploy a pod of KINC containers on a Kubernetes cluster.
+This repository provides resources for running various systems biology tools with Kubernetes.
+In particular, this repository provides Dockerfiles for GEMmaker, KINC, and gene-oracle, as well as scripts to deploy a pod of containers on a Kubernetes cluster.

 ## Dependencies

 You need Docker to build and push Docker images, and `nvidia-docker` to test Docker images on a local machine (with a GPU).
-To deploy a KINC pod to a Kubernetes cluster, you need `kubectl`.
+To deploy a pod to a Kubernetes cluster, you need `kubectl`.

 ## Usage